 We love your children and want to nourish them in the gospel.
 When things get tough though, we need to know what to do.
 Do you want us to tell you or handle it the best way we can?
 If there are special needs or big life changes going on, please tell us.
 We can adjust to meet your child's needs only when we know what's going on.
-Our love for your child grows each week.
-We really do want to help him learn the gospel and enjoy coming to church.
+Our love for your children grows each week.
+We really do want to help them learn the gospel and enjoy coming to church.

 Keep your child with you or at home when they are sick

-It's hard for your child to participate fully when she doesn't feel good and we really don't want to spread the germs around.
+It's hard for your child to participate fully when they don't feel good and we really don't want to spread the germs around.
 Use the same rules you would if they were going to school.

 Leave the toys and extra things at home or in the car